sasilver75/obsidian/Normalized Discounted Cumulative Gain.md

 To calculate the cumulative gain at position K (CG@K), we sum the relevance scores up to the predicted rank K. So when K=2:
 ![[Pasted image 20240614111116.png|300]]
 It's important that CG@K is *not order aware!* If we swap images 1 and 2, we'll return the same score when K >= 2 despite having the more relevant item placed first.
-Because of this lack of order awareness, we modify our [[Cumulative Gain]] metric to [[Discounted Cumulative Gain]] (DCG), adding a penalty in the form of $log_2(1+k)$ to the formula:
+Because of this lack of order awareness, we modify our Cumulative Gain metric to ==Discounted Cumulative Gain== (DCG), adding a penalty in the form of $log_2(1+k)$ to the formula:
 ![[Pasted image 20240614111810.png|300]]
 Now, when we calculate DCG@2 and if we were to swap the position/ordering of the first two images, we return different scores!
 ![[Pasted image 20240614111856.png|300]]

-Unfortunately, while DCG@K scores are order-aware, they're very hard to interpret, as their range depends on teh variable rel_k range we choose for our data.
+Unfortunately, while DCG@K scores are order-aware, they're very hard to interpret, as their range depends on the variable rel_k range we choose for our data.
 We use the [[Normalized Discounted Cumulative Gain]] (NDCG@K) metric to fix this!
 - NDCG@K is a special modification of the standard NDCG that cuts off any results whose rank is greater than K. This modification is prevalent in use-cases measuring search performance.
 	- NDCG@K normalizes DCG@K using the *ideal* DCG@K (IDCG@K) rankings.